cardstack/cardstack-documentation/guides/developer-cookbook/access-control.md

 ## Create a photo template

-In the photo's isolated template, `cards/photo/addon/templates/isolated.hbs`, let's add some markup and use the fields from the Card's schema:
+In the photo's isolated template, `cards/photo/addon/templates/isolated.hbs`, let's add some markup and use the fields that we defined in `static-model.js` earlier:

 ```handlebars
 <div class="photo-isolated">